praveen-gandreti/Spring-Boot-Profiles/README.md

 ## Spring Profiles
 Here in this application we have 3 branches "Master", "BetaEnv", "QaEnv".
-Each branch represent separate Environment.
+Each branch represent saparate Environment.
 Defatult Environment will run on port 8080
 Qa Environment will run on 7070 port
 Beta Environment will run on 9090 port